Posted by Sabine Dahmen-Lhuissier 305181 Hits

 OUR ROLE & ACTIVITIES

-Its scope includes communication media, and associated physical layer, network layer, security, QoS and lawful intercept, and the provision of generic applications and services (e.g., web) for standardisation in Body Network Area technologies.
+Our scope includes communication media, and associated physical layer, network layer, security, data interoperability, QoS, and the provision of generic applications and services (e.g., web).

 STANDARDS